Journerist/ExampleForCleanArchitecture/README.md

 # ExampleForCleanArchitecture
-This is an example how well structured application could be structured.
+This is an example how extandable and testable application could be structured.
 The application contains perisitent data access, business logic and a public data rest api.
 Every layer abstracts complexity and is tested against its boundaries.

 ## class diagram